OpenDMA/opendma-spec/OpenDMA-Spec.md

 - VersionCollection
   A *VersionCollection* represents the set of all versions of a Document.
-Based on the actual document management system, it can represent a single series of versions, a tree of version, or any other versioning concept.
+Based on the actual document management system, it can represent a single series of versions, a tree of versions, or any other versioning concept.

 - Container
   A *Container* holds a set of containable objects that are said to be contained in this Container.
 This set of containees can be built up with Association objects based